Sutton River (Hudson Bay)

-The Sutton River is a tributary of the south shore of Hudson Bay, crossing the Kenora District, in Northwestern Ontario, in Canada.
+The Sutton River is a tributary of the south shore of Hudson Bay, crossing the Kenora District, Northwestern Ontario, Canada.

 This watercourse rises at the mouth of Lake Sutton.
 From there, the current crosses the "Sutton Narrows", then Lake Hawley.
 The course of the river crosses large areas of marshland.

 This river has two main tributaries: Aquatuk River, Warchesku River.